pixilcode/fpp-personal-parsers/notes.md

 - hard to debug infinite loop caused by parsing
 - 'many' must consume something
   - cannot have a nested 'many': `many (many (char '0'))`
+- need to have a single cached value that I convert to and from